imvinaytajane/Homelab/README.md

 # Homelab: Attack and Defence Simulation Project

 ### Objective
 The primary objective of this project is to simulate a cyber-attack, investigate the attack using Splunk, and remediate it.
-This documentation covers the setup, configuration, attack simulation, investigation, and remediation steps, providing a thorough demonstration of attack and defence skills in a controlled lab environment.

 ---